- Write With AI in Your Brand’s Voice with GrowthBar - April 21, 2023

 Is the site easy to use and understand, or is it frustrating?
 User experience is the overall experience a user has with a company’s products or services.
 Good or bad user experience design is determined by how easy or difficult it is to interact with each aspect of a product or service.
 Best practices in UX improve user interactions and therefore the perceptions of those products and services.

 User interface is the graphical layout of an application or website.
-Any visual element (buttons, headings, links), interactions (scrolling, clicking, leaving the page), or animation (pop-ups, videos, reactions) that’s designed is part of the user interface.
+Any visual element (buttons, headings, links), interactions (scrolling, clicking, leaving the page), or animation videos (pop-ups, videos, reactions) that’s designed is part of the user interface.
 UI designers focus on creating a layout customers love and entice them to take the actions designed by their UX counterparts.
 Their job is to turn a conceptual content and layout into an attractive, intuitive, and responsive interface for users.

 Why does UX matter for SEO?